Search

 Progesterone

-Progesterone is commonly paired with estrogen.
-It can help with bone mineral density and minimizes the risk of developing endometrial cancer when taking estrogen.
+Progesterone is commonly paired with estrogen in hormone therapy.
+It helps improve bone mineral density and minimizes the risk of developing endometrial cancer when taking estrogen.

 Androgens

-Androgen is helpful for the integrity of our skin, muscle, and bone.
-This hormone is useful in both males and females and is essential in maintaining libido.
+Androgens play a crucial role in maintaining the integrity of our skin, muscle, and bone.
+This hormone is beneficial for both males and females and is essential in sustaining libido.

-Recently, androgens have been used to help alleviate menopausal symptoms.
+Recently, androgens have also been used to help alleviate menopausal symptoms, providing an additional option for hormone therapy.

 The 3 Types of Estrogen

-The first is Estrone (E1).
-This is the primary estrogen produced after menopause, making up about 10-20% of circulating estrogen.
+1. Estrone (E1): This is the primary estrogen produced after menopause, comprising about 10-20% of circulating estrogen.

-The second is Estradiol (E2).
-This is the most potent and is produced by ovaries.
-It is the most predominant before menopause, making up 10-30% of circulating estrogens.
+2. Estradiol (E2): The most potent estrogen, produced by the ovaries and predominant before menopause, makes up 10-30% of circulating estrogens.

 Does Hormone Replacement Therapy Cause Cancer?

-For many women, the benefit greatly outweighs the risk.
-Women below 60 and within 10 years of menopause have an even lower risk of developing health issues when taking hormone therapy.
+While HRT may slightly increase the risk of developing cancer, this risk is minimal.
+For many women, the benefits of HRT significantly outweigh the risks.
+Women under 60 and within 10 years of menopause have an even lower risk of developing health issues when taking hormone therapy.

-Menopause may cause a hormone imbalance and induce painful hot flashes, night sweats, discomfort with sexual activity, and poor sexual health.
-This could severely reduce the quality of life of any individual.
+Menopause can cause a hormone imbalance, leading to painful hot flashes, night sweats, discomfort with sexual activity, and poor sexual health.
+These symptoms can severely reduce the quality of life.

-Low-dose vaginal estrogen is the most effective treatment.
-It does not increase the blood level of estrogen above the usual postmenopausal range.
+Low-dose vaginal estrogen is the most effective treatment for these menopausal symptoms.
+It does not raise blood estrogen levels above the usual postmenopausal range.

-There is no evidence of an increased risk for heart disease, stroke, DVT, dementia, or breast cancer with low-dose vaginal estrogen.
+There is no evidence of an increased risk for heart disease, stroke, deep vein thrombosis (DVT), dementia, or breast cancer with low-dose vaginal estrogen.

 Estrogen, Cardiovascular Health, & Sexual Function

-The Kronos Early Estrogen Prevention Study (KEEPS) sought to address gaps in understanding the effects of menopausal hormone treatment on cardiovascular health.
+The Kronos Early Estrogen Prevention Study (KEEPS) aimed to fill gaps in understanding the effects of menopausal hormone treatment on cardiovascular health.

 Talk to Us About HRT for Women